Dosage Form: tablet

 Clinical studies of methotrexate did not include sufficient numbers of subjects age 65 and over to determine whether they respond differently from younger subjects.
-In general, dose selection for an elderly patient should be cautious reflecting the greater frequency of decreased hepatic and renal function, decreased folate stores, concomitant disease or other drug therapy (i.e., that interfere with renal function, methotrexate or folate metabolism) in this population (see PRECAUTIONS: Drug Interactions).
-Since decline in renal function may be associated with increases in adverse events and serum creatinine measurements may over estimate renal function in the elderly, more accurate methods (i.e., creatinine clearance) should be considered.
+In general, dose selection for an elderly patient should be cautious reflecting the greater frequency of decreased hepatic and renal function, decreased folate stores, concomitant disease or other drug therapy (i.e. that interfere with renal function, methotrexate or folate metabolism) in this population (See PRECAUTIONS, Drug Interactions).
+Since decline in renal function may be associated with increases in adverse events and serum creatinine measurements may over estimate renal function in the elderly, more accurate methods (i.e. creatine clearance) should be considered.
 Serum methotrexate levels may also be helpful.
 Elderly patients should be closely monitored for early signs of hepatic, bone marrow and renal toxicity.
 In chronic use situations, certain toxicities may be reduced by folate supplementation.
-Post-marketing experience suggests that the occurrence of bone marrow suppression, thrombocytopenia, and pneumonitis may increase with age.
-See BOXED WARNINGS and ADVERSE REACTIONS.
+Post-marketing experience suggests that the occurence of bone marrow suppression, thrombocytopenia, and pneumonitis may increase with age.
+See Boxed WARNINGS and ADVERSE REACTIONS.

 Methotrexate can suppress hematopoiesis and cause anemia, aplastic anemia, pancytopenia, leukopenia, neutropenia, and/or thrombocytopenia.
 In patients with malignancy and preexisting hematopoietic impairment, the drug should be used with caution, if at all.
-In controlled clinical trials in rheumatoid arthritis (n = 128), leukopenia (WBC < 3000/mm 3) was seen in two patients, thrombocytopenia (platelets < 100,000/mm 3) in six patients, and pancytopenia in two patients.
+In controlled clinical trials in rheumatoid arthritis (n=128), leukopenia (WBC <3000/mm3) was seen in 2 patients, thrombocytopenia (platelets <100,000/mm3) in 6 patients, and pancytopenia in 2 patients.

 In psoriasis, liver function tests, including serum albumin, should be performed periodically prior to dosing but are often normal in the face of developing fibrosis or cirrhosis.
 These lesions may be detectable only by biopsy.
 The usual recommendation is to obtain a liver biopsy at 1) pretherapy or shortly after initiation of therapy (2 to 4 months), 2) a total cumulative dose of 1.5 grams, and 3) after each additional 1 to 1.5 grams.
 Moderate fibrosis or any cirrhosis normally leads to discontinuation of the drug; mild fibrosis normally suggests a repeat biopsy in 6 months.
 Milder histologic findings such as fatty change and low grade portal inflammation are relatively common pretherapy.
 Although these mild changes are usually not a reason to avoid or discontinue methotrexate therapy, the drug should be used with caution.